India - Namibia Bilateral Relations

 EAM paid a three day official visit to Namibia from 4-6 June 2023, during which he called on H.E.
 President Dr. Hage G Geingob, held talks with DPM, co-chaired the first Joint Commission Meeting, and together with the Namibian dignitaries inaugurated the India-Namibia Centre for Excellence in Information Technology (INCEIT) in Windhoek.

-On 17 September 2022, Hon’ble PM released eight cheetahs translocated from Namibia to India at Kuno National Park in Madhya Pradesh as part of Cheetah’s reintroduction into India’s wilds.
+On 17 September 2022, PM Modi released eight cheetahs translocated from Namibia to India at Kuno National Park in Madhya Pradesh as part of Cheetah’s reintroduction into India’s wilds.
 This transfer was the world’s first ever intercontinental trans-location of a major carnivore species and attracted global interest and attention.

 Parliamentary exchanges

-Speaker of Namibian National Assembly (lower house) Prof. Peter Katjavivi, accompanied by several members of Parliament, paid an official visit to India from 27-31 March 2017 at the invitation of the Speaker of the Lok Sabha Sumitra Mahajan.
+Former Speaker of Namibian National Assembly (lower house) Prof. Peter Katjavivi, accompanied by several members of Parliament, paid an official visit to India from 27-31 March 2017 at the invitation of the Speaker of the Lok Sabha Sumitra Mahajan.

 Two young parliamentarians from Namibia, Ezekile Kuhanga and Nephilian Kasuka, participated in the 10th session of the CPA Youth Parliament attended by parliamentarians from 29 Commonwealth countries in New Delhi from 25-28 November 2019.